Rupesh282/MilestoneIndustries/HowTo.md

 # For enabling rewriting of urls :
 - `sudo a2enmod rewrite`
 - go to `/etc/apache2/sites-available/000-default.conf ` and add this commands in file :
+- (otherwise you can put it in apache2.conf)
 - `<Directory "/var/www/html">
       AllowOverride All
     </Directory>`
 - then restart apache server (sudo service apache2 restart)
 - useful link -> [StachOverFlow](https://stackoverflow.com/questions/12202387/htaccess-not-working-apache#:~:text=htaccess%20files%20are%20being%20ignored,right%20block%20in%20your%20configuration.)

+- also before checking in you local machine , change path in `base` tag present in header in show.php to your assets folder containing css (relative to root dir)